FEDarling/weekly-tracker/weeklys/node_weekly/436/README.md

 *   [Node 14.19.2 (LTS)](https://nodeweekly.com/link/123149/web) has been released.

-💻 Jobs

-[Senior Node.js Developer (Remote-Friendly)](https://nodeweekly.com/link/123150/web) — Software Development Agency in Wrocław, Poland working with experts from around the globe to create meaningful software.
-Monterail

-[Find Tech Jobs with Hired](https://nodeweekly.com/link/123151/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [Creating and Deploying a Tiny Proxy Server on Vercel in 10 Minutes](https://nodeweekly.com/link/123152/web "mmazzarolo.com") — A neat use of a small Node powered proxy.

 Matteo Mazzarolo